backslashart-2018/backslashart.github.io/_posts/2018-12-15-Animation Backend and Sculpture Display.md

 </p>
 <br/>

-Given the blurred images, we then created a heightmap by using the brightness in each pixel as the third axis value.
+Given the blurred images, we then created heightmaps by using the brightness in each pixel as the third axis value.
 Here's how looks.

 <br/>
 <p align="center">